logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 {% include figure.liquid path="assets/img/blog_samformer/dog_meme.PNG" class="img-fluid rounded z-depth-0" zoomable=true %}

 ## SAMformer ⚔️
-The process that led to SAMformer is akin to the good old-fashioned scientific method: controlled setting --> empirical observations --> hypothesis --> validation.
+The process that led to SAMformer is akin to the good old-fashioned scientific method: empirical observations $\rightarrow$ hypothesis $\rightarrow$ experimental validation.

+1) Problem: transformers nuls en TS forecasting + very complicated and large-scale models --> hard to identify the failure.
+2) We simplify transformer to only keep the key components
+3) Problem identification: trainability issues
+4) Possible solution: sigma reparam or SAM
+5) SAM works --> putting evertyhing together
+6) "On va droit au but, allez voir le papier pour plus de detail."
+(TO DO, something like "We'll keep it concise, refer to the paper for more details.").

 ### Trainability Issues of the Attention
 The Anything-formers are often complex and large, making pinpointing and addressing their weaknesses difficult.
 To identify the problem, we simplify the original Transformer <d-cite key="vaswani2017"></d-cite> to only keep the key components.
 Given that linear models outperformed more complex transformer ones, we naturally considered a toy problem of linear regression.
 The question is whether a simple transformer *tailored* to solve this task manages to do it, at least as well as a linear model.